 When helping to lead a collaboration – we rarely have the power to compel others to act.
 Instead, our collective progress relies on our ability to skillfully use our influence.
 So what enables a person to influence others?
 A combination of qualities, like passion, focus, positivity and the power of persuasion.
-Check out the slide show below to learn more about the qualities you can cultivate to increase your influence.
+Learn more about the qualities you can cultivate to increase your influence.

 Effective collaboration requires strong listening skills.
 We must be willing to take the time to listen and to do so in a way that results in our gaining understanding.
 Often the most important resource to aid us to become good listeners is being listened to ourselves.
 As collaborators, we need to dedicate time and space where we can process our thoughts, ideas, biases and perspectives.
 When others listen to us in a supportive, non-judgmental environment structured not to give us advice but to provide us space, we clarify our own thinking and become better prepared to listen with an uncluttered mind to the thinking of others.

-Check out the How to Begin section for an overview of setting up a listening partnership: http://cocounseling.org/
+Check out the How to Begin section for an overview of setting up a listening partnership.

 Additional resources on skillful listening for collaboration:

 The capacity to shift the cultural lens through which one views a situation, decision, or idea is a crucial skill for collaborators.
 As we practice bringing into our awareness the lenses through which we see a situation, we become more nimble.
 Awareness of our own lenses enables us to acknowledge cultural differences and adapt our behavior to be effective and inclusive.